sideris/putils/README.md

 #PUTILS
+General utils libraries in Java, Python, JS and whatever language I find to test myself in the future

-Containes a lightweight library in Java providing various auxiliary functions and utilities.
+Contains a lightweight library in Java providing various auxiliary functions and utilities.
 Includes Math, Trees, Sorting, Searching and more fun stuff to be added.

 ####Why another Util library you say?